-T30 Journal — Privacy Policy
+T30 Journal โ Privacy Policy

-Effective date: April 5, 2026 · iPhone app & optional web
+Effective date: May 28, 2026 ยท iPhone app & optional web

 T30 Journal (“T30,” “we,” “us,” or “our”) is a journaling app that helps you track your day in 30-minute blocks.
 This policy applies to the T30 Journal app on iPhone (distributed on the App Store) and describes how we handle your information there.
 Optional web access uses the same backend and is summarized in §2.11 below.